SaltyExorcist/SEM4-DSA/README.md

 # SEM4-DSA
-Soome programs on Graphs and its Algorithms.
+Some programs on Graphs and its Algorithms.